The offers for the cards listed below aren't available at this time. The following information is for reference purposes only.

 - NO double miles on American Airlines purchases

-- Credit Card Rewards: 1 miles per dollar but there are no 2x miles on AA purchase.
+- Credit Card Rewards: 1 mile per dollar, not double miles on AA purchases.

 - Partner Rewards: Same as Platinum.

 - 25 percent discount on in-flight purchases.